aktur/ouimeaux/README.rst

-* build image (optional, when you have locak changes to the Dockerfile):
+* build image (optional, when you have local changes to the Dockerfile):

 ``sudo docker build -t aktur/ouimeaux``